 Maine is the easternmost state in the U.S. and only the 42nd most populous.
-Its rocky coastlines and natural features are home to many types of wildlife just as its cities are home to many types of people, who are more than happy to live apart from the bustle of big cities.
-Even the most populous city of Portland has just over 66,000 residents, making it less than 1% of the size of New York City.
+Its rocky coastlines and natural features are home to many types of wildlife, just as its cities are home to many types of people who are more than happy to live apart from the bustle of big cities.
+Even the most populous city of Portland has just under 67,000 residents, making it less than 1% of the size of New York City.

 For people interested in becoming veterinary technicians in Maine, the small population and cities will be something to contend with when seeking out a job.
 Luckily, despite the Pine Tree State’s small population, there are actually two accredited vet tech programs in the state.
 A strong education gives new vet techs the foundation they need to pursue this career.
 Keep reading to find out more about applying to programs in Maine and what exactly accreditation means.